Description

 Using this definition on our asset we see for example:

-• Looking at the maximum time in days below previous high water mark of 788 days in the last 5 years of Vanguard Short Term Treasury Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The average days below previous high over 5 years of Vanguard Short Term Treasury Fund is 277 days, which is larger, thus worse compared to the benchmark SPY (119 days) in the same period.

 Performance (YTD)